 - If the poems have been printed by a vanity press and given to family and friends, it is eligible.

-– If a book has been for sale at any venue.
+- If a book has been for sale at any venue it is ineligible.

-– If a book has been self-published and sold on the internet (Amazon, for ex. or an author’s website).
+- If a book has been self-published and sold on the internet (Amazon, for example, or an author’s website) it is ineligible.